-“Whether you are just graduating from high school or college, there are some tough decisions to make when it comes time to decide what your priorities are,” says Becky Beschorner, community outreach and education representative at Dupaco’s Cedar Heights branch in Cedar Falls, Iowa.
+“Whether you’re just graduating from high school or college, there are some tough decisions to make when it comes time to decide what your priorities are,” said Becky Beschorner, assistant vice president, community outreach and education at Dupaco Community Credit Union.

-Consider these moves to make the most out of your hard-earned money.
+Consider these tips to make the most out of your hard-earned money.

 Establish a budget immediately